Bawent History, Family Crest & Coats of Arms

 Early History of the Bawent family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Bawent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bawent research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Bawent History in all our PDF Extended History products and printed products wherever possible.

 Bawent Spelling Variations